EvictionLab/eviction-lab-website/content/eviction-tracking/gainesville-fl.md

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and 2021.
 We analyzed eviction records in Alachua County to determine where the most cases are being filed during the pandemic.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
 We also display the plaintiff name most often listed with a given building in the court filings.

-Eviction Hotspot data will be updated monthly.
+Eviction Hotspot data will be updated quarterly.
 {{%/ report_top_evictors %}}

 {{% report_map shapes="/uploads/gainesville_shapes.json" data="/uploads/gainesville_map.csv" %}}

 # The geography of changes in eviction filings

 Gainesville is divided into 56 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data were collected by Drew Nolan in association with the [Alachua County Labor Coalition](https://laborcoalition.org/).
 Historical averages are calculated for the years 2017-2019.
-2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018
+2. Tract racial majority determined using American Community Survey (ACS) estimates for 2015–2019

 {{%/ report_map %}}